xiaohan2012/xiaohan2012.github.io/_posts/2015-09-14-low-rank-tensor-for-dependency-parsing.md

 Problem with the vector space method:

 Feature number \\(L\\) is usually large.
 Feature selection is often used.
-Manual way is laborsome while automatic way might get rid of useful features(as some feature lack clear linguistic meaning such as word embedding)
+However, manual way is laborsome while automatic way might get rid of useful features(as some feature lack clear linguistic meaning such as word embedding)

-** Improvement **:
+**Improvement**:

 Basic idea: